-I've split the assignment into 3 "chunks" - topic selection, annotated bibliography, and specific aims - with due dates for each component spread out over the course of the term.
+I've split the assignment into 4 "chunks" - topic selection, annotated bibliography, 1-page abstract with specific aims, and peer review - with due dates for each component spread out over the course of the term.
 Not only does this encourage you to get started early, but it allows for early intervention if there are any problems and helps you stay on top of the assignment.
-To incentivize your participation, a portion (10%) of your final research proposal mark will be determined by your timely submission of each component to Canvas.
+To incentivize your participation, a portion (25%) of your final research proposal mark will be determined by your timely submission of each component to Canvas.
 Don't panic if your topic changes over time - that's completely normal and will happen as you read and learn more about your topic!

 • Topic Selection - Due Friday, Sept.
-20th by midnight
+25th by midnight (PDT)